 How to Cook Jackfruit

-Once you have prepared the seeded pods, the most common ways to prepare the jackfruit “meat” is to boil the pods for about 45 minutes, then shred or chunk the cooked flesh, or to cook it in a pressure cooker, which usually takes about 10 minutes.
+Once you have prepared the seeded pods, the most common ways to prepare the jackfruit “meat” is to boil the pods for about 45 minutes, then shred or chunk the cooked flesh.
+Or you can cook it in a pressure cooker, which usually takes about 10 minutes.

 Lots of recipes call for cooked jackfruit, with the assumption being that people will use canned, which is the most available and most convenient way jackfruit is packaged and sold.